Content Language Integrated Learning

 Watch our introductory video about CLIL CPD and supports offered by PPLI across Ireland.

-Take a look at our FAQs as well.
+Take a look at some of our materials as well: